The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies

 \section{Conclusion}

-In this paper we explore the potential connection between galaxy mergers, AGN activity, gas content, and overall SMBH growth in a set of cosmological zoom-in simulations and the CANDELS survey.
-We identify ``true'' mergers within the simulation by finding close pairs ($<50$ kpc separation) of major $\left(1:4\right)$ stellar companions.
-We run the radiative transfer code \textsc{Powderday} in post-processing to generate mock observations that emulate the characteristics of the CANDELS survey.
-We then train a Decision Tree based classifier to identify mergers based on non-parametric morphological statistics measured from the synthetic images.
+In this paper we explore the potential connection between galaxy mergers, AGN activity, gas content, and overall SMBH growth in a set of cosmological zoom-in simulations between $0.5 < z < 3$.
+We identify mergers within the simulation by finding close pairs ($<50$ kpc separation) of major $\left(1:4\right)$ stellar companions.
+We run the dust radiative transfer code \textsc{Powderday} in post-processing to generate mock observations which emulate the characteristics of the CANDELS survey.
+We then train a random forest classifier to identify mergers based on non-parametric morphological statistics measured from the synthetic images.
 This method allows us to make reasonable comparisons with observational statistics from CANDELS.

-Comparing intrinsic mergers, mergers identified from the synthetic images, and mergers identified from CANDELS images, we study how AGN activity correlates with these merger events.
-By carefully selecting mass-matched control samples, we compare how the merger fraction varies between AGN hosts and inactive galaxies, as well as how AGN fractions vary between merging and non-merging systems.
-Finally, we explore the role gas content may play in driving AGN activity via mergers.
+By comparing mergers identified directly from the simulation to those identified through the classifier, we study how AGN activity may correlate with merger events.
+With carefully selected mass-matched control samples, we compare how merger fractions vary between AGN and inactive galaxies, as well as how AGN fractions vary between merging and non-merging systems.
 We find that: